Jessy J: Biography

 Prior to being a studio musician and touring as a jazz artist, Jessy J performed in the casts of Mason Entertainment Group's Off-Broadway shows Shockwave, Cyberjam, and M.I.X.
 She performed not only as a saxophonist and singer but also as an actress and dancer.
 Touring with Mason Entertainment led her across the US, the United Kingdom, and Japan.

 Jessy J's recording career began after producer/guitarist Paul Brown listened to her demo and gave her a spot on his tour.
 She soon began making solo appearances.
 Her first major solo performance was at the Catalina JazzTrax Festival in 2006.
 Soon afterward, she and Paul Brown were in the studio recording her first album, Tequila Moon.

 Since beginning her career, she has toured with other jazz artists, such as Jeff Lorber, Jeff Golub, Euge Groove, Paul Brown, and Gerald Albright.
 In 2008/2009, she toured as a part of the Guitars & Saxes tour.
 In 2010 she Toured with Norman Brown and Brenda Russell in the Summer Storm Jazz tour.

 Jessy was carefully selected along with a handful of talented young jazz artists by Selmer Saxophones to be part of a team of Master educators at schools to help advance music programs.
 Giving back to the community is something she had been doing while an undergraduate going to inner city schools.
 Leadership and teamwork was second nature.

 Jessy J has built up a Latin following, lending her hand in Hispanic music programs and performing with the Hispanic Musician Association Orchestra.
 In 2006 Jessy J was hand selected by Paquito D'Rivera to perform at Carnegie Hall as part of the Latin Jazz Project featuring the "Rising Stars of Tomorrow".
-She has also worked in Mexico with artists Gloria Trevi (known as the Madonna of Mexico), Armando Manzanero (whom she calls "the Mancini of Mexico"), Grammy Nominated singer Cristian Castro, Rock of Ages star Diego Boneta, and Sheila E.
+She has also worked in Mexico with artists Gloria Trevi, Armando Manzanero, Grammy Nominated singer Cristian Castro, Rock of Ages star Diego Boneta, and Sheila E.

 Her song "Tequila Moon" hit the #1 spot on the Billboard chart for Jazz.
 Her song "Tropical Rain", from her 2009 release, reached the top of the Groove Jazz Music chart and also took the #1 spot on the Smooth Jazz Top 20 Countdown, as well as the R&R and Billboard Jazz charts.

 In 2008, Jessy J was named Radio & Records "Debut Artist of the Year".
 She also received the "Contemporary Jazz Song of the Year" award from R&R and Billboard for her song "Tequila Moon".
 Also that year, she was featured on the cover of the May issue of Jazziz Magazine.
 In 2009, she was on the October cover of Saxophone Journal and Latina Style Magazine.

-In 2011, Jessy's album Hot Sauce debuted at number one on the Billboard Jazz Albums chart and was featured in People Espanol and Latina magazine.
+In 2011, Jessy's album Hot Sauce debuted at number one on the Billboard Jazz Albums chart and was featured in People en Español and Latina magazine.
 The album includes performances by Jazz Legends Joe Sample, Harvey Mason, and Ray Parker Jr.